 - Puro Burro – Offers amazing craft cocktails and Oaxacan dishes on their rooftop bar.
 Contact the bar to schedule a mezcal tasting with Daniel.
 He’s amazing!

 - Sabina Sabe – Sabina Sabe is also known for their craft cocktails and mezcal tastings.

-- La Santisima Flor de Lupolo – Head to the northern end of Centro to try small-batch beer brewed on-site at La Santísima Flor de Lúpolo (“Holy saint of the hop flower”), a nano-brewery and taproom at the heart of Oaxaca’s artisanal cerveza movement.
-Interesting brews like the Earl Grey Pale Ale, Saison Rouge and Chocomint Stout are available either on the rotating tap, by bottle or flight, which you can pair with housemade sausages, charcuterie, cheese and more from the connected Gourmand Deli.
-You can even check out the action with a tour of their nano-brewery, tasting included.
+- La Santisima Flor de Lupolo – Head to the northern end of Centro to try small-batch beer brewed on-site at La Santísima Flor de Lúpolo (“Holy saint of the hop flower”), a nano-brewery and taproom at the heart of Oaxaca’s craft beer movement.
+Interesting brews like the Earl Grey Pale Ale, Saison Rouge, and Chocomint Stout are available either on the rotating tap, by bottle, or flight, which you can pair with housemade sausages, charcuterie, cheese, and more from the connected Gourmand Deli.
+You can even check out the action with a tour of their nano-brewery with tastings included.